 All about nose reshaping surgery

 Is there something you wish to change about your nose?
 If so, you are not alone.
-According to the American Society for Aesthetic Plastic Surgery, more than 145,000 people in the U.S. underwent rhinoplasty, or nose reshaping surgery, in 2015.
+According to the American Society of Plastic Surgeons, nearly 219,000 people in the U.S. underwent rhinoplasty, or nose reshaping surgery, in 2017.
 This popular procedure can dramatically enhance a person’s appearance by creating a more refined nasal contour and restoring an aesthetically pleasing harmony to facial features.

 Why consider rhinoplasty?

 Nose reshaping can be a highly rewarding procedure and offers many benefits beyond shaping a more attractive nose.
 If you have breathing problems due to a misshapen septum, rhinoplasty can correct the obstruction and help you breathe normally.
 Nose surgery can also help restore symmetry following injury to the nose or help correct congenital defects to the nose or nostrils.

 With results that can last a lifetime, rhinoplasty can help you feel more confident in your appearance and happier with the way your nose looks.

 What improvements can be made with nose reshaping surgery?

 There is no single goal with rhinoplasty except to create a naturally appealing nose shape that a patient is happier with.
 Since this means different things to different patients, surgery is tailored to an individual’s anatomy and goals.
 Dr. Conway can achieve a number of improvements with rhinoplasty, including:

 - Reduce the size of a nose that is too large